David-Alobo/ChemFlux-X/README.md

 # ChemFlux-X
 ChemFlux-X is a web based application that allows users to view, upload, comment on, and share educative contents related to the field of Chemistry.
-It will be available for users on both desktop and mobile devices.
+This is expected to be available to users on both desktop and mobile devices.

 Project Title: The Democratization of Chemistry with a Content Sharing Web Based Application